pocorusso/alexa-skill-tasty-trivia/README.md

 # alexa-skill-tasty-trivia
-A sample trivia game using alexa-sdk on AWS lambda
+A sample Alexa trivia game using alexa-sdk on node.js

 Based on https://github.com/alexa/skill-sample-nodejs-trivia